jabrevaya/nonlinearImputation/readme.md

 Currently, the estimator for cond'l expectation E[g(ax+bz)|z] is based on simple grid-based numerical integration coupled with a Nadaraya-Watson estimator estimating the probabilities P[X=x|Z-z], a spline implementation is STILL not done/

 ## Notes
 10/24/2020: In the linear case it ran relatively faster when we increased the number of Z variable to 5.
 The interesting take-away is that the imputation estimator is root-n consistent, seemingly, even though we did not adjust the rate of the bandwidth from n^-1/3.
 Results are in LinearNW5.txt.
+The imputation estimator is better at around n=10,000.
 10/23/2020: The troubles for the linear case were due to a bug in the code.
 The sample is 'large enough' to get an overall-better performance at n=250, but the imputation estimator is better by any measure at n=10,000.
 The results are in LinearNW2.txt.
+We implemented the calculation of the true weighting matrix in trueWeighting.py.
+Only really usable for this simulation (it is being recalculated every time, not g).

 10/07/2020: Take-aways:
 1. In the first  basic simulation with weighting matrix the picture is what we expected (~25-30% improvement in the overall MSE)
 2. Then problems arise with weighting matrix calculation (invertibility), which given the numerical errors, probably makes the next iteration of GMM minimization a concave problem